sachix1001/compass/README.md

    - Business logic could be more centralized

 3. **Navigation**

    - Account button functionality not implemented
    - Hardcoded user name in navbar
    - Home page redirection needs proper implementation

+4. **Design System & Styling**
+   - Design tokens need to be properly implemented for consistent theming
+   - Current use of Tailwind's `!important` to override Vuetify styles is not ideal
+   - Need to establish better styling hierarchy between Vuetify and Tailwind
+   - Consider implementing a proper design token system for colors, spacing, and typography

 ### Future Enhancements